williamtrungle/PastelCravings/content/post/crewcollective/index.md

 ## 5. Public Wifi

 You hate asking for the wifi password?
 Well this is it.
 The Wifi is strong and fast.
-Crew Café has been hosting a lot of coding events in the past and I guess that's why they chose this place, eh ? ;)
+Crew Café has been hosting a lot of coding events in the past and I guess that's why they chose this place, eh? ;)

 ---

 Crew Cafe Collective
-360 St Jacques St, Montreal, QC H2Y 2N1
+{{< address "360 St Jacques St, Montreal, QC H2Y 2N1" >}}
 [The Official Website](http://crewcollectivecafe.com "Crew")